 Appointments

-Pre-booked telephone appointments can be booked via our website up to two weeks in advance and can be made with the GP, Nurse Practitioner, Practice Nurse, Physiotherapist or Health care Assistant of your choice.
+Pre-booked telephone appointments are available on our website, up to two weeks in advance and can be made with the GP, Nurse Practitioner, Practice Nurse, Physiotherapist or Health Care Assistant of your choice.
 Please try to phone after 1pm to book advance appointments as the phone lines are very busy in the morning.

 Urgent Appointments

-If you have an urgent problem, you will be able to speak to a doctor on the telephone that day but it may not be your usual doctor.
+If you have an urgent problem that cannot wait until the following day, you will be able to speak to the Emergency GP on-call.
+This may not be your usual doctor.

 Video Appointments